Suggestions for Faculty and Staff

 Title IX/Let’s Be Clear

 UCF cares about your wellbeing.
 The university has the responsibility to address information it receives about any student having been subjected to sexual violence.
-In my role as your faculty member, I am a responsible employee who has the duty to report all relevant details about an incident of sex/gender-based discrimination or harassment, sexual harassment, sexual assault, sexual exploitation, relationship violence, and/or stalking that involves any student.
+In my role as your faculty member, I am a responsible person who has the duty to report all relevant details about an incident of sex/gender-based discrimination or harassment, sexual harassment, sexual assault, sexual exploitation, relationship violence, and/or stalking that involves any student.
 If you choose to disclose such an incident to me, I may be required to share your concern with the Title IX Coordinator in UCF’s Office for Institutional Equity (OIE).
 Once reported, the Title IX Coordinator will have a member of the Title IX team reach out to impacted students to provide resources, support, and options.
 If you or someone you know has been impacted by sexual assault, relationship violence, stalking, or related misconduct and wants to connect to confidential support, please call UCF Victim Services at 407-823-1200 or text 407-823-6868 (24/7); a comprehensive list of confidential and nonconfidential services can be found through LetsBeClear.ucf.edu.

 Syllabus Language: Content-Specific